If you’re looking for a hiking shoe that gives your foot more of a natural feel, you might want to consider zero-drop running shoes.

 Many hikers have been converting from boots over to zero-drop trail runners!

-What makes a zero-drop trail runner good for thru-hiking?
+What makes a zero-drop trail runner suitable for thru-hiking?
 In this blog post, we’ll discuss the benefits of hiking in zero-drop shoes, as well as what you need to know before making the change to your shoe selection!

 The zero-drop shoe is designed to be more natural, similar to walking barefoot, by keeping your foot at the same positioning without the heel being moved higher than the toes.
-This is why they have taken over from the more conventional hiking boot.
+This is why they have taken over from the more conventional hiking boots.

 Let’s look at more of the benefits of choosing a good pair of zero-drop trail running shoes and why hikers over the last decade have been converting more and more to less bulky and more nimble minimalist hiking shoes.